Updated: 4 days ago

 When you come to make this recipe, don't worry if you don't have a breadmaker, I just use if for the kneading because I'm lazy, but you can knead by hand.
 It's important that you do knead though as this develops the gluten and gives it that meaty texture.

 The Liquid Smoke is an important ingredient, it gives that smoky bacony taste.
 I found it in my Tesco Extra, but you can get it on Amazon too.

-1 small sweet potato, peeled and roughly chopped
+1 medium sweet potato, peeled and roughly chopped

 2 tbsps tomato puree